Robyn: 2017–2019: Honey

+Robyn describes her years from 2010 to 2017 as "rebooting".
 In March 2017, a new Robyn song called "Honey" was used in the soundtrack of the final season of HBO TV series, Girls.
 The creator of the show, Lena Dunham selected it from a collection of her in-progress tracks.
-Robyn finalized it specially for the series.
+Robyn finalised it specially for the series.

 In February 2018, Robyn answered a fan on Twitter, that she will release her new album "some time this year".
 During an interview with Kindness, she revealed she was almost done with her new album.
 Afterwards, at a party, she debuted the full version of her new song "Honey".
 On 23 July, a new song entitled "Missing U" was enlisted as a single, and later taken down.
 Fans quickly began noticing the hints she was dropping, including a post on Twitter with the hashtag #MissingU.
 It was released on 1 August 2018.

 On 1 August 2018, Robyn presented "Missing U" on Annie Mac's BBC Radio 1 show.
 There she talked about the long silence and the process of making the upcoming album to be released before 2018's end.
 Robyn also released a mini-documentary featuring the song and a tribute to her fans who were missing her and her new music for years.
 On 19 September 2018, Robyn announced her upcoming album is titled Honey to be released on 26 October 2018.
 In November 2018, Robyn announced she would be touring across North America and Europe come 2019.
 The trek kicked off on 5 February 2019 and ended that April.
 On 27 September 2019, she performed in Kungsträdgården in Stockholm during the international climate strikes.
 Before singing Ever Again, she also told the audience she had met climate researcher Johan Rockström.